 \section{Three Versions of the Pendulum Labs}

 Our designs share foundations, orientations, and aspirations.
-The instructional labs each of us have had a hand in designing and implementing take as central a desire to engage students in doing of science.
-Specifically “what it means to do experimental physics: the approach, techniques, skills and ways of thinking when conducting authentic physics experiments” (\cite{smith_best_2021}, p.
+All take as central a desire to engage students in doing empirical science, focusing on “what it means to do experimental physics: the approach, techniques, skills and ways of thinking when conducting authentic physics experiments” (\cite{smith_best_2021}, p.
 1).
 Crucially, this doing must be active and intentional\textemdash it must be epistemically agentive.
-We design our labs in such a way to encourage and support students taking up a role as knowledge agents, who have the ability to creatively and intentionally pursue goals relevant to knowledge production in this classroom environment.
+We design our labs in such a way as to encourage and support students taking up roles as knowledge agents, who have the ability to creatively and intentionally pursue goals relevant to knowledge production.

-In the subsections that follow, we will provide a more in-depth description of the pedagogical logic.
-That is, an outline of the design itself alongside an explanation of the \textit{reasoning} for the various design decisions.
-In these descriptions we seek to make clear how differences arise in our designs from different prioritizations and emphases of that overarching goal as well as different “secondary” considerations.
+In the subsections that follow, we provide a more in-depth description of the pedagogical logic, an outline of the design itself along with an explanation of the \textit{reasoning} for the various design decisions.
+In these descriptions, we seek to make clear how differences arise in our designs from different prioritizations and emphases of that overarching goal as well as different “secondary” considerations.